 • Shorten the time required to confirm a clinical diagnosis of chytrid fungus infection

-• Ensure that amphibian colonies are free of chytrid fungus
+• Help ensure that amphibian colonies are free of chytrid fungus

-• Early prevention of spread of this fungus among the colony
+• Early prevention of spread of these fungi among the colony

 • Safety monitoring of biological products that derive from amphibians